 Some of the city’s most beautiful attractions include the Cathedral mentioned earlier, the last supper painting, an impressive Opera House, a stunning castle, etc. The places you visit in-between the Duomo and Castello also offer great historical sites and many of Milan’s top attractions.

 Although Milan may not be well-known for its cuisine, the city has some traditional dishes.
 Risotto Alla Milanese is one of the most classic Milanese dishes, for example.

-As Milan is a fashion lover’s paradise, you will find all variety of clothing, footwear, accessories, etc to bring back and cherish forever.
+As Milan is a fashion lover’s paradise, you will find various clothing, footwear, accessories, etc., to bring back and cherish forever.